dhey23/laravel-vue-auth/README.md

 ---

-## More from our LaravelDaily Team
+## More from our iFormatLogic Team

 - Check out our Github [Github.com](https://github.com/dhey23)